cardillan/mindcode/ROADMAP.markdown

   * if all optimizations are impossible without reaching 1000 instructions limit, the most effective ones will be selected (based on instruction frequency analysis or [`#use statement`](#use-statement) - explicit `#use goal = speed` code blocks will be prioritized).
-* At least some optimizations (e.g. function inlining) will require AST tree node rebuild - it will probably be easier than a recompile.
+* At least some optimizations (e.g. function inlining) will require recompiling the AST tree node - it will probably be easier than manipulating the compiled code.
 Loop unrolling, on the other hand, seems feasible for optimizers to realize.

 ### Processor-variables backed arrays and loop optimizations